-Required Software
+2.2 Required Software

 The software for this course is STATA (www.stata.com).
 Students can use STATA in the computer laboratory in Econ 100.
 Microsoft Excel may also be used to do basic regression analysis.
+Many of the homework assignments will require the use of STATA.

-Outline (subject to change)
+2.3 Outline (subject to change)